laravel/docs/eloquent.md

 <a name="inserts"></a>
 ### Inserts

-To create a new record in the database, create a new model instance, set attributes on the model, then call the `save` method:
+Of course, when using Eloquent, we don't only need to retrieve models from the database.
+We also need to insert new records.
+Thankfully, Eloquent makes it simple.
+To insert a new record into the database, you should instantiate a new model instance and set attributes on the model.
+Then, call the `save` method on the model instance:

     <?php